 The thought process of Lean or Lean Management was thoroughly described in “The Machine that changed the World” by James P. Womack, Daniel Roos, and Daniel T. Jones in 1990.

-The fundamental objective of Lean Management is to create flow, for both materials and information, in an organizations business, manufacturing or service processes, and to maximize value through the reduction or elimination of non-value added activities.
+The fundamental objective of Lean Management is to reduce the end-to-end lead time of an organization's business, manufacturing and/or service processes, and to maximize value through the reduction or elimination of non-value added activities.

 Organizations that re-think their end-to-end value chains and find ways to provide what their Customers value better, faster and with significantly fewer resources than their competitors can obviously develop an unassailable competitive advantage.

 The continued success of Lean Management thinking, principles and methods over the last two decades, makes Lean, together with Six Sigma, one of the main building blocks of every Operational and Process Excellence initiative.

 In “Lean Thinking”, published in 2003, James P. Womack and Daniel T. Jones introduced the five fundamental Lean Management Principles.